$$$ Gorman Gets a Big Bump in Base Salary [DealBook]

 We’ve narrowed it down to people who own or have access to a private jet and have been known to appreciate the birds of prey.
 So it could be Prince Alwaleed, and we want it to be because Team Citi could use a pick-me-up in the form of an impromptu falcon petting zoo day at HQ, but it could also be someone else.
 Help us out here.

 When regular old bank analysts switch firms, people don’t tend to make a big deal about it.
 Gardening leave is taken, contracts are signed, key cards are distributed, new business cards are printed.
 Sometimes you’ll get an email address with updated contact information.
 That’s usually it.
 Dick Bové, as you all know, however, is no regular bank analyst.
-Which is following his departure from Rochdale Securities, potential employers didn’t interview him, he interviewed them, why his son/spokesman, Joe Bové sent out a press release announcing the final countdown to Bové Day, and why, when that blessed day arrived, it was celebrated with a three-course feast fit for a king and a little something called the Dick Bové Banking Manifesto.
+Which is following his departure from Rochdale Securities, potential employers didn’t interview him, he interviewed them, why his son/spokesman, Joe Bové sent out a press release announcing the final countdown to Bové Day, and why, when that blessed day arrived, it was celebrated with a three-course banquet and a little something called the Dick Bové Banking Manifesto.